ExoHab

 ✦ What is a light-year?

-A light-year is a distance — not a time.
-It's how far light travels in one full year.
+A light-year is a distance, not a time — it's how far light travels in one year.